dns-inspector/dnskit/README.md

 - Support for DNS over HTTPS and DNS over TLS
 - TCP and UDP support for traditional DNS servers
 - Full DNSSEC signature validation & chain trust establishment
+- WHOIS client for domain information

 ### License

 DNSKit is licnesed under the GNU Lesser General Public License 3.0 (LGPL3), an extension of the GNU General Public License 3.0 (GPL).

+> [!WARNING]
-**It's important that you understand the requirements of these licenses before using DNSKit in your project!**
+> It's important that you understand the requirements of these licenses before using DNSKit in your project!

 ## Usage

 DNSKit provides a modern swift-focused API for interacting with DNS queries and responses.

+> [!WARNING]
+> DNSKit does not offer API stability between releases.
+Always be sure to review the release notes carefully to understand what changes you will need to make.

 ### Get an IPv4 address of a host